Need to have a CT scan in Perth? Contact the team at Imaging Central to book in your CT scan appointment or book online.

 If you are pregnant or think that you may be pregnant, tell your doctor and IC staff, as X-rays can affect an unborn baby.

-For some scans, it may be necessary to drink a liquid prior to the scan, and have an injection in the arm vein which will help your radiologist see areas such as bowel more clearly, and also show how some organs are working.
+For some scans, it may be necessary to drink a liquid prior to the scan, and have an injection in a vein in the arm which will help your radiologist see areas such as bowel more clearly, and also show how some organs are working.
 If you are having one of these scans, our staff will give you precise instructions for your test.

-It may be necessary to administer intravenous contrast for your scan and it is important to tell your doctor and IC staff if you have diabetes or kidney problems before your scan, as contrast may further decrease your kidney function.
+It may be necessary to administer intravenous contrast for your scan and it is important to tell your doctor and IC staff if you have diabetes or kidney problems before your scan.

 When you make a booking for a CT scan in Perth that will require IV contrast you will be asked for your age and whether you are diabetic.
 If you are over 60 or diabetic we will need the results of a recent blood test that shows your kidney function.
 If you have not had one within the past few months we will ask you to get your doctor to write you a referral for a blood test or you can come to see us and we will provide you with one.
 We need to establish that your kidneys work well before we give you an injection of contrast.
 It is also important that you are well hydrated so we will ask you to drink at least 1 litre of water prior to coming in for your scan.